 Low FODMAP Caramel Sauce Recipe

-This caramel sauce is perfectly sweetened, very flavorful with a super silky texture.
+This caramel sauce is perfectly sweetened and very flavorful with a super silky texture.
 It is definitely healthier and friendlier to your stomach than the store-bought ones.
-And what’s the most important it is bursting with a flavor of real caramel.
+And what's most important is bursting with a flavor of real caramel.

 How to make this Caramel Sauce.

 It might look like one of those luxurious recipes that are quite difficult to make but it is actually the opposite.
 It is super simple, you don't need some special skills or appliances and it only asks for a few simple ingredients.
 Doesn't that sound great?

 For detailed step-by-step instructions scroll to the end of this page.

 Can I make this caramel sauce completely dairy-free?